Teresa Alonso-Rasgado: International advocacy

 From 2010 to 2018 Alonso-Rasgado was the Honorary Representative of the Consejo Nacional de Ciencia y Tecnología, the National Council of Science and Technology of Mexico.
 She was Director of the Latin American Postgraduate Programme (LAPP) at the University of Manchester, which has partnerships in Latin America, North America and the Caribbean.
 She ran a series of activities that brought together academics, scientists, students and centre directors from Mexico and the United Kingdom.
 She was awarded the Ohtli Award for her efforts to promote academic exchange between the United Kingdom and Mexico.
 At the time, Alonso-Rasgado was a professor at the University of Manchester, which had the highest number of Mexican postgraduate students in the world.
 She developed scholarship schemes in collaboration with the Organization of American States to support scientists and engineers starting their PhD programmes in the United Kingdom.
 In 2019 Alonso-Rasgado was awarded the Lázaro Cárdenas medal for academic excellence.

 In 2019 Alonso-Rasgado was appointed Dean for Global Engagement at Queen Mary University of London.
 She has continued her diplomacy work with Mexico, working with the Citibanamex Youth of Excellence program to develop an eight week English language course to prepare Mexican scientists for their postgraduate studies in London.
 Since joining Queen Mary University of London, Alonso-Rasgado has created, developed, managed, and delivered a Sandpit Initiative in Mexico to develop joint, multidisciplinary, matched-funding research projects between Mexican institutions and QMUL academics in areas including air pollution & cancer diagnosis.
 In 2020, Alonso-Rasgado negotiated, created, developed and delivered a Dual Master by research (MRes) with the Advanced Materials Research Center (CIMAV) in Mexico.
 The following year, she created a Dual Master by research (MRes) with the Autonomous University of Baja California (UABC), one of the aims of which is to help address gender inequality in science, technology, engineering, and mathematics (STEM) by targeting female students.
 In 2021, Alonso-Rasgado created and negotiated a landmark 5-year agreement for Queen Mary University of London with the Polytechnic Foundation (PF) and National Polytechnic Institute (IPN) of Mexico.
 The agreement covers initiatives ranging from fully funded PhD, PGT and dual degree programmes to joint research funding & CPD courses. in 2022, Alonso-Rasgado created and negotiated another substantial agreement for Queen Mary University of London, this time with the Autonomous University of Baja California (UABC) encompassing a wide range of activities.

+In 2026, media reports highlighted difficulties affecting some programmes linked to these agreements.
+According to reports, a number of students studying in the United Kingdom under funding schemes associated with the Polytechnic Foundation experienced interruptions in financial support, raising concerns about the continuity of their studies.
+The National Polytechnic Institute stated that it was not responsible for the funding and attributed the situation to the Polytechnic Foundation.